GravityKit/GravityView/readme.txt

 * Added: Ability to perform exact-match searches in the search bar by enclosing search terms in quotation marks.
 * Fixed: Fatal error when editing posts/pages containing GravityView blocks
+* Fixed: Editing an entry with Yoast SEO active would result in changes being saved twice

 __Developer Updates:__